 Being attractive is easier than you think.
 Just keep up with as many of these changeable features as you can.

-2) Clothing – also important and a relatively easy fix is your style.
-The research says that three aspects of clothing are required to be attractive – neat, well fitting, and more formal.
+2) Clothing – also important and a relatively easy fix.
+The research points to three features of clothing—neat, well fitting, and more formal.
 Put plainly, your clothes need to be clean, pressed, and well maintained.
 They also need to fit you well and flatter your shape.
 Finally, they should be a little classy.
-Don't be chronically "under-dressed"...buy some dressier gear.
-Also, the color red is a good choice (see here).
+Don't be chronically "under-dressed"... buy some dressier gear.

 3) Posture – practice standing up straight.
 Hold your head up.
 Put your shoulders back.
-Buy some sensible shoes, a good desk chair, or a corset if you need to.
+Buy some sensible shoes, a good desk chair.
 Good posture is sexy.
-It also contributes to the right body language for dating and relating (see here).
+It also contributes to the right body language for dating and relating (see here ).

 5) Fitness – granted, this isn't as easily "changeable" as the others (at least for me).
 But, the research is not talking about the "perfect butt" or "washboard abs" anyway.
-Essentially, we're shooting for "relatively healthy" (e.g. not super obese, no severely protruding stomach, etc.).
+Essentially, we're shooting for "relatively healthy."
 So, no need to obsess and go overboard.
 But, do your best to eat well, move around a bit, and care for your health.
-Good grooming, the right clothes, and standing up straight can go a long way towards minimizing what diet and exercise don't too!
+Good grooming, the right clothes, and standing up straight can go a long way towards minimizing what diet and exercise don't!

-6) Gender – generally, try to look masculine or feminine (depending on who you want to attract).
-To be more masculine, muscle up your shoulders and chest (or wear a nice, padded, sport coat).
+6) Gender – To be more masculine, you can muscle up your shoulders and chest (or wear a nice, padded sport coat).
 Grow a goatee, chin-strap, or beard to hide a weak jaw.
-To be more feminine, learn to properly apply makeup – accentuating your eyes and lips.
-Also, grow your hair longer (or just get extensions).
+To be more feminine, you can learn to properly apply makeup—accentuating your eyes and lips—or grow your hair longer (or just get extensions).

 Who knew the Jersey Shore folks had the secret to attraction with G.T.L. (gym, tanning, and laundry).
-Although they can't seem to manage relationships (see here), they do have a point about taking care of yourself.
-You don't need a washboard abs "situation", or double D implants though...just a little time, care, and effort.
+Although they can't seem to manage relationships (see here ), they do have a point about taking care of yourself.
+You don't need washboard abs or double D implants though... just a little time, care, and effort.

 Groom well, buy some clothes that fit, stand up straight, smile, and be healthy.
-That's all it takes to be attractive, sexy, and get a date or mate.
-You can take the plastic surgeon off your speed dial now, stop obsessing...and go have some fun :)
+That's all it takes.
+You can take the plastic surgeon off your speed dial now.
+Stop obsessing... and go have some fun!

 © 2011 by Jeremy S. Nicholson, M.A., M.S.W., Ph.D.
 All rights reserved.